 Remember that you do not stop at the foot of the lights, which would mean that you would have already crossed the intersection.
 It would already be too late for you and the other road users.

-Turning right on a red light is permitted in Québec, except in Montréal and where prohibited by signs posted at intersections.
+Turning right on a red light is permitted in Québec, except on the island of Montréal and where prohibited by signs posted at intersections.

 Always check the signs on the traffic light in question.
 In some cases, the sign indicates the times during which right turns on a red light are allowed or if you are prohibited from doing so.